unimatrix2/guess-who-sampled/README.md

 ## Special Thanks to

 - My teachers and TAs from Ironhack involved in my learning experience that helped me get this far
-- Jussi Lind for developing [Heimer](https://github.com/juzzlin/Heimer), the Open Source mindmap tool I used to make these docs
+- Jussi Lind for developing [Heimer](https://github.com/juzzlin/Heimer), the Open Source mindmap tool I used to make all the mindmaps for the docs

-#### Footer
+### Footer

 Game project developed during the Ironhack WDPT course as the first module project.